zacharytabler/healthy-response/README.md

 ![alt-text](https://im7.ezgif.com/tmp/ezgif-7-d2437e87e7f2.gif)

 ### Key Features 🔑
-* Users have the ability to post messages to a community message board and receive messages in an inbox.
+* Users have the ability to post messages to a community message board and receive messages in an inbox
-* Users receive a personalized list of support resources based upon how they answer the Healthy Response assessment.
+* Users receive a personalized list of support resources based upon how they answer the Healthy Response assessment
-* Users have the ability to interact with the app through CBT focused worksheets and activities.
+* Users have the ability to interact with the app through CBT focused worksheets and activities
-* Users receive "Healthy Response" suggestions from other users based on their message board posts.
+* Users receive "Healthy Response" suggestions from other users based on their message board posts

+### Technologies Used 🧰
+* Java
+* JavaScript
+* HTML
+* CSS
+* Spring Boot
+* APIs
+* Git

 ### Authors 🖊️
 * Nick Billhardt - **[Github](https://github.com/nbillhardt)**, **[Portfolio](https://nbillhardt.github.io/)**